 - 1. In the Context List, select Backup. - 2.
-In the Scoping pane, expand the Backup Specifications and then Filesystem. - 3.
-Select the backup specification you will use for a full client backup.
+In the Scoping pane, expand the Backup Specifications and then Filesystem. - Select the backup specification you will use for a full client backup.
 If you have not created it yet, do so.
 See the online Help index "creating, backup specifications". - 4.
-In the Results Area, click Backup Object Summary. - 5.
-Select the client for which you would like to store the DR image file onto the Cell Manager and click Properties. - 6.
-Click the WinFS Options and select Copy full DR image to disk.
+In the Results Area, click Backup Object Summary. - Select the client for which you would like to store the DR image file onto the Cell Manager and click Properties. - Click the WinFS Options and select Copy full DR image to disk.

 Saving the full DR image to the Cell Manager is useful if you plan to burn the disaster recovery CD on the Cell Manager, because it is much faster to obtain the DR image from the hard disk than to restore it from a backup medium.
-The DR image file is by default saved into <Data_Protector_home>\Config\server\dr\p1s (Windows Cell Manager) or into /etc/opt/omni/server/dr/p1s (UNIX Cell Manager) with the name <client name>.img.
-To change the default location, specify a new global variable EADRImagePath = <valid_path> (for example, EADRImagePath = /home/images or EADRImagePath = c:\temp) in the global options file.
-Refer to "Global Options File" on page 579 TDB for information.
+The DR image file is by default saved into Data_Protector_program_data\Config\server\dr\p1s (Windows Vista Cell Manager) or

+Manager) or into /etc/opt/omni/server/dr/p1s (UNIX Cell Manager) with the name client name.img.
+To change the default location, specify a new global variable EADRImagePath = valid_path (for example, EADRImagePath = /home/images or EADRImagePath = c:\temp) in the global options file.
+Refer to the online Help index "Global Options File, modifying".